29 BEAUTIFUL NATURAL LANDMARKS IN AUSTRALIA

-Wilpena Pound itself is a horseshoe-shaped ring of hills, the highest being St Mary Peak and deep gorges.
+Wilpena Pound is a horseshoe-shaped ring of hills, the highest being St. Mary Peak and deep gorges.
 Access to the interior is limited mostly to entry on foot as the terrain is rugged.
-However, around 100 years ago an intrepid pastoralist built a road and set up a homestead inside the Pound.
-Today that hosted is deserted, and Wilpena Pound is part of the Ikara – Flinders Ranges National Park.
+However, around 100 years ago, an intrepid pastoralist built a road and set up a homestead inside the Pound.
+Today that host is deserted, and Wilpena Pound is part of the Ikara – Flinders Ranges National Park.

 The best way to view Wilpena Pound is from the air, and there are plenty of scenic flights available to do that.
 There are also some great hikes throughout the Pound, including some with Aboriginal guides to teach about the local history and culture.

 Getting to Wilpena Pound: This is best done by car.
 To get to Wilpena Pound Resort, 2WD is all that is required but to venture further afield, a 4WD is recommended.
 It is better to visit in the cooler months of the year to avoid the oppressive summer heat.